Renée Coleman

 Renée Coleman (born January 8, 1962) is a Canadian actress who has appeared in several TV shows and movies.

 Acting

 She is best known for her role in the NBC TV series Quantum Leap, in which she played the role of Alia, the "evil leaper."
-She was the star of the Diagnosis: Murder episode Call me Incontestable, Season 2, episode #15, Jan 20, 1995, where she played a member of a dating service, under suspicion for murder.
+She was the star of the Diagnosis: Murder episode "Call Me Incontestable," where she played a member of a dating service who was under suspicion for murder.

 Coleman is also known for her role in the 1992 film A League of Their Own as left-fielder and substitute catcher Alice Gaspers, and in Who's Harry Crumb?, as kidnapping-victim Jennifer Downing.

 Coleman starred and appeared in films from the late 1980s through the mid-1990s, including After School as September (1988, one of her early starring roles), Pentathlon (one of her last domestic roles), the Mexican film El Jardín del Edén (1994), the Polish film Gracze (1995), and the Swiss film Waiting for Michelangelo (1995).